Intervention

 This extended duration is one of the reasons that Oxycontin addiction has skyrocketed.
 Oxycontin is originally prescribed for pain relief, particularly for chronic pain.
 This level of chronic pain would be for illnesses like cancer.
 This leads to it being taken for long periods, giving it a high potential for abuse.

-Generally, the pills are taken as pills, but that may not be the case in severe abuse or addiction.
+Generally, the medication is taken orally, but that may not be the case in severe abuse or addiction.
 In extreme cases, the user may crush the pill to bypass the time-release function.
 This can include chewing, crushing, snorting, or injecting, like many other opioids.

 What is an Oxycontin High?